Category

 Ramen (11th place), which narrowly missed the top 10, was cited by over 50-60% of respondents in the Philippines, Taiwan, Hong Kong, South Korea, and Singapore as something they want to experience, highlighting its potential as a regional tourism resource.

-Looking at the results by country/region, Turkey, included in the survey for the first time, had a top 10 list of "Nature," "Japanese Gardens," "Hot Springs," "Shrines and Temples," "Interaction with Samurai," "Cherry Blossoms," "Festivals," "Local Museums," "Traditional Crafts," and "Mountain Climbing/Trekking."
-This suggests a broad interest in regional areas, centered around history and culture.
+Looking at countries and regions, Turkey, included in the survey for the first time, had a top 10 list of "Nature," "Japanese Gardens," "Hot Springs," "Shrines and Temples," "Interaction with Samurai," "Cherry Blossoms," "Festivals," "Local Museums," "Traditional Crafts," and "Mountain Climbing/Trekking."
+This suggests a broad interest in regional areas, centered on history and culture.

-Hong Kong has a high proportion of repeat visitors (80.7% are private repeat visitors), leading to more specialized travel purposes.
-In contrast, Turkey, with fewer visitors to Japan (75.7% have never visited), shows broader interests likely stemming from a desire to first understand Japan's national character and uniqueness.
+Hong Kong has a high proportion of repeat visitors (80.7% are repeat private visitors), leading to more specialized travel purposes.
+In contrast, Turkey, with fewer visitors to Japan (75.7% have never visited), shows a broader range of interests, likely stemming from a desire to first understand Japan's national character and uniqueness.

 This survey demonstrated exceptionally high interest in Japan's regional areas.
 Results confirm that interest among inbound tourists, particularly from East Asian countries and regions with high visitation rates, is gradually expanding to regional destinations.